materialsvirtuallab/nano266/labs/README.md

 git clone https://github.com/materialsvirtuallab/nano266.git
 ```

+Check that you have the repo cloned successfully by doing a `ls`.
+If you are
+using XSEDE, make sure that you do the git clone in your home folder, i.e.,
+the folder that you are in when you first log into XSEDE.
+This makes following
+the rest of the instructions much easier.

 This assumes you already have git installed, which comes by default in XSEDE
 and Mac and can easily be installed in Unix-based OSes.
 To update your repo to
 the latest version at any time, you can do: